 - 1 tablespoon extra virgin olive oil (optional)

-- 1 tablespoon honey/maple syrup (optional)
+- 1 tablespoon honey/maple syrup/date syrup (optional)

-- Combine spiralized apples in large bowl.
+- Combine spiralized fruits in large salad bowl.

 - Season with salt and pepper.